Learn more about fatty liver; the silent disease that your gastroenterologist can help you get under control.

 If fatty liver is not detected in time by a gastroenterologist, or by a physician performing timely examination, the liver can get inflamed, and lead to fibrosis or cirrhosis.
 The next steps to diagnose fatty liver include blood test, ultrasound and, sometimes, a liver biopsy to see the progression of the disease.

 After timely fatty liver detection, a good gastroenterologist may indicate accurate, and proper treatment to control or eliminate fat.
-To this end, the patient must take certain actions to lose weight, control diabetes, change medications which may be causing the fatty liver condition, or quit alcohol consumption.
+To this end, the patient must take certain actions to lose weight (like a weight loss coach or weight loss clinic), control diabetes, change medications which may be causing the fatty liver condition, or quit alcohol consumption.

 A healthy lifestyle is always the best method of prevention, but visiting a physician for accurate examinations is also necessary, in order to monitor your health.
 Moreover, by keeping a close look on our weight and eating habits, we can prevent and avoid silent diseases such as fatty liver.
 As far as diabetes is concerned, following treatments in a responsible way is essential to avoid losing control of our body, and to prevent unexpected consequences.